-They meet as and when required, in a Joint Consultative Committee (JCC) with the DDR, at which time issues can be raised about research, teaching, supervision and facilities.
+They meet with the DDR as and when required, at which time issues can be raised about research, teaching, supervision and facilities.
 These meetings are informal and any doctoral student can attend them.
 They are chaired by the DDR, and minutes are taken by the student representatives.
 Issues raised at these meetings are acted upon by appropriate people or committees.
-The representatives also coordinate decision-making among doctoral students on issues of common interest such as desk-space, property rights and rules of behaviour in the shared working area.
+The representatives also coordinate decision-making among doctoral students on issues of common interest such as desk-space and rules of behaviour in the shared working area.
 They organise, or arrange for another student to organise, the weekly doctoral work-in-progress seminar.
 A student representative also sits on the committee of the Social Sciences Library and the Division's student consultative committee.